Historical Background of Spartan Fitness

 Modern Spartan Fitness Tests

 Today, the Spartan Race organization has formalized a series of obstacle course races that represent the most direct contemporary expression of Spartan training principles.
 While modern participants do not face the same life-or-death stakes as ancient warriors, the physical and mental demands of these events are intentionally severe.
-Spartan races come in several standard distances, each designed to test different aspects of fitness and resolve.
+Spartan races come in several standard distances, each designed to test different aspects of fitness and resolve, and each with its own set of performance expectations.

 The Classic Race Distances